Grabbing Attention Within The First 3 Seconds.

-Thumbnails are the first thing your audience see so make sure it’s exciting and relevant.
+Thumbnails are the first thing your audience sees, so make sure it’s exciting and relevant.
 The image should be compelling enough to arouse their curiosity.
 Here are some tips on choosing a good thumbnail:

 #1: Use a Close-up of a Person’s Face